-PondLift’s treatment system allows the value of stored decomposed manure to be more easily exploited.
+For GPS interaction/control of manure nutrients, it is imperative that the manure be decomposed and solids eliminated before equipment is used to deliver it to the field., PondLift’s treatment system allows the value of stored decomposed manure to be more easily exploited.
 Traditionally, handling of raw manure prohibited automated manure handling.
 Raw manure required agitation before handling, and was always rich with solids, which plugged up every reasonable attempt to distribute to multiple specific locations on an “as needed” basis.

 In the past, the agitation requirement required sufficient lead time to install expensive agitation equipment into the pond, and to operate for lengthy periods before handling was effective.
 By the time agitation was performed, rain might have made the field inaccessible, or other issues often prohibited prompt distribution activity.

 Although NOT required to take advantage of all the features provided by PondLift equipment, Pivot Irrigation equipment is extremely valuable and easily able to distribute the pond’s stored nutrients to crops and land according to mapped yields and the soil’s production potential as mapped by soil type and other data input by Precision Mapping Equipment.
-Because the Pond is kept in homogeneous state, and is ALWAYS agitated, without solids, Precision manure distribution is easily performed immediately when the decision is made to do so.
+Because the pit/pond is kept in homogeneous state, and is ALWAYS agitated, without solids, precision manure distribution is easily performed immediately when the decision is made to do so.
 Distribution can be performed with any equipment desired.
 If distributed to growing crops, the Nitrogen nutrients can be adsorbed directly into the leaves.
 If distributed to soil, the nutrients are already “decomposed”, and bind to the soil easily, eliminating the potential runoff commonly associated with raw manure distribution.